 Although hardwood flooring is one of the more expensive flooring options, the benefits of hardwood floors can often outweigh the initial investment.
 This is especially true if you or someone in your home suffers from allergies as dust and germs easily get caught in carpet fibers.

-Hardwood floors are also more low maintenance than other types of flooring.
+Although hardwood floors require some routine maintenance, including cleaning and taking measures to prevent scratches, like sticking felt pads to your furniture legs, they are worth it for the beauty and value that they add to your home.
 And because they’re typically sealed with a layer of finish, they’re more stain resistant than other floorings like carpet.
-Hardwood floors can also be refinished, rather than needing replaced, when damaged.
+Hardwood floors can also be refinished, rather than replaced, when damaged.

 Now that you know why we recommend hardwood flooring, let’s talk about the best hardwood flooring brands to choose from.